engageub/InternetIncome/README.md

 ## :point_down:	What next:question:	 :point_down:
 Download the code and edit the configuration file properties.conf with your account details.
 If you don't have GUI access, use the following commands to download the code.
-Install unzip if you don't have.
 ```
 wget https://github.com/engageub/InternetIncome/archive/refs/heads/main.zip
 sudo apt-get install unzip